 - No Rush, you can put my kit on hold.
 Just happy to get stuff out of my house.
 Time Estimate – Up to 6 Months

 - No change for me, please process my kit as soon as you can.
 Time Estimate 9-12 weeks.

 My clothes wouldn’t be processed (not even sure if that means listed) until late fall, and my package was mailed in June.
-I would imagine my clothes won’t sell since it will be cold and sent Summer and Fall pieces.
+I would imagine my clothes won’t sell since it will be cold and I sent Summer and Fall pieces.

 I wish the correct timeframes were disclosed initially.
-Ethically that would have been helpful, but I also would have gone to another company or listed myself on eBay.
+Ethically that would have been helpful, but I also would have gone to another company or listed the items myself on eBay.
 Hopefully, this was an oversite and they will correct this soon.

 - 13 Mature Games to Spice Up Game Night